TappNetwork/filament-auditing/README.md

 }
 ```

-To show the Audit resource, add to your panel provider, e.g. `AdminPanelProvider.php`:
+To show the Audit resource in navigation menu, add to your panel provider, e.g. `AdminPanelProvider.php`:

 ```php
 use Tapp\FilamentAuditing\FilamentAuditingPlugin;